Applying big data and data analytics in Strategic Business Leader

 An example of this is where retail data on the sales, cost of sales (COS) and gross profit margin (GP) in six retail outlets of a range of five products within each store are tracked over time to establish trends.

 Only by analysing and charting these trends more closely by product in each individual store (such as by using pivot tables) could the business leader detect if and where there is any specific fraud or loss and such discrepancies would become more apparent if this type of micro level descriptive analysis is undertaken.
-In the above example it looks like there was a problem with Product 2 in Store 6 – see here.
+In the below example it looks like there was a problem with Product 2 in Store 6.

 Predictive analytics involves using techniques to allow the business leader to evaluate strategies and to anticipate strategic outcomes depending on which scenarios play out.
 ‘Scenario Manager’ in Excel is an excellent tool for doing this and business leaders.
 Another spreadsheet tool is the Data Analysis Pack within Excel which allows business analysts to carry out multiple linear and nonlinear regression and a range of other statistical techniques on data.
 This allows the analyst to test the relationship between independent or input variables with a dependent or output variable.
 An example of this is where weather conditions such as hours of sunshine, amount of rain and temperature levels can affect sales of certain items, such as barbecues or cold drinks.
 Knowing how well these factors are associated with the dependent variable in the past, such as the sales of certain products, allows business leaders to predict future sales more accurately when the independent variables are established.